 Born Greta Magnuson on 1906 in Helsingborg, Sweden.
 Greta Grossman was a Swedish furniture designer, interior designer, and architect.
 She has maintained a prolific forty-year career on two continents: Europe and North America.
 During the mid-20th century, she was one of the few female designers to gain prominence in the architectural scene.
 Her pieces made her become the first woman to receive a prize for furniture design from the Swedish Society of Industrial Design.
-In the midst of world war II in 1940, they moved to California and she continued to pursue the legacy she started in Sweden and opened a well-publicized shop on Rodeo Drive that soon started to attract celebrity clients because of her unique approach to Swedish modernism.
-Her compact, functional, and visually lightweight modern aesthetic won her two prestigious Good Design Awards from MoMA and The National Museum in Stockholm.
-After retiring in the 1960s, she is renowned worldwide for her role in defining the modern aesthetic.
-Please note, that all content and products we offer are in the style of the designs from the 1920s to 1970s and are not to be considered licensed products.
-Any descriptions of products throughout this website are purely descriptive purposes only and do not form a part of association with trademarks.
-Our product shape and design are to encompass, aesthetic and organic designs from that genre.
-All products you see on the website are the products you will receive no library photos or adaptations.
+In the midst of the world war II in 1940, they moved to California and she continued to pursue the legacy she started in Sweden and opened a well-publicized shop on Rodeo drive that soon started to attract celebrity clients because of her unique approach to Swedish modernism.
+Her compact, functional and visually lightweight modern aesthetic won her two prestigious Good Design Awards from MoMA and The National Museum in Stockholm.
+After retiring in 1960s, she is renowned worldwide for her role in defining the modern aesthetic.